galvez/vue-stator/docs/nuxt.md

 supported_, that is, namespaced **actions** and **getters** simply get a contextual `state` argument relative to the state key matching the namespace.

-Module actions can be exported from `store/<namespace>.js`.

-Or:

-Module actions can be exported from `store/<namespace>/actions.js`.
+Module actions can be exported from:

+- `store/<namespace>.js` or
+- `store/<namespace>/actions.js`.

 ## Module getters

-If you want to use store module getters, you must place them in: `store/<namespace>/getters.js`.
+If you want to use store module getters, you must place them in:

+- `store/<namespace>/getters.js`.

 Since defining actions tends to be more common than defining getters, `vue-stator` reserves the `store/<namespace>.js` convention for actions only (see previous topic).